Overview of Internship in Clinical Psychology

 Overview

 Our Internship in Clinical Psychology is designed to provide an intensive American Psychological Association-accredited (Commission on Accreditation, 750 First Street N.E., Washington, D.C., 20002-4242, 202-336-5979) clinical internship training experience.
-Due to the Pandemic, our 2023 site visit has been shifted to 2025.
-The accreditation status of the program will not be impacted by the site visit delay.
-Additional information can be found on the OPCA website: https://accreditation.apa.org/ The Department of Psychiatry and Behavioral Sciences is the coordinating agency for the development and operation of the training program in Clinical Psychology.
-The faculty as a whole participates in the internship.
+(Information about a program’s accreditation status can be found on the OPCA website: https://accreditation.apa.org/.)
+The Department of Psychiatry and Behavioral Sciences is the coordinating agency for the development and operation of the training program in Clinical Psychology.
 The Psychology Internship Training Committee serves as the major forum for ongoing discussion of the training program.
-Applicants are invited to review an abbreviated, deidentified version of the 2024-2025 Handbook Manual, the complete version of our 2024-2025 Policies and Procedures Manual, and our Internship Brochure.
+Applicants are invited to review an abbreviated, deidentified version of the 2025-2026 Handbook Manual, the complete version of our 2025-2026 Policies and Procedures Manual, and our Internship Brochure.
 These Manuals are updated annually and are subject to change.
 Along with these manuals, applicants are expected to be familiar and in compliance with the American Psychological Association’s Ethical Principles of Psychologists and Code of Conduct.

 Training Philosophy

-UT Health San Antonio’s Psychology Internship Training Program is an APA-accredited Clinical Psychology Internship Program.
-The program subscribes to a scientist-practitioner training philosophy and generalist training model.
+The University of Texas at San Antonio’s Psychology Internship Program is housed within the Department of Psychiatry and Behavioral Sciences in The University of Texas at San Antonio Joe R. and Teresa Lozano Long School of Medicine (aka UT San Antonio Long School of Medicine).
+We are an APA-accredited Clinical Psychology Internship Program that subscribes to a scientist-practitioner training philosophy and generalist training model.
 Our program aims include the following: breadth of training, intensive supervision, practice and science of applied psychology, and ethical and sensitive practice to individual and cultural differences.

 Program Aims